Temperature fluctuations and Tsallis statistics in Relativistic Heavy Ion collisions: Temperature hotspots in the initial stages

 Fig. 1 shows the temperature fluctuation at different times.
 We see that the temperature fluctuations are higher in the initial stages but decrease with time.

 Fig. 2 shows the temperature fluctuations for different collision energies.
 As is seen, the general pattern of the fluctuations remain the same irrespective of the collision energy.
-Only the amplitude of the fluctuations are increased at higher collision energies.
+Only the amplitude of the fluctuations increases at higher collision energies.
 Such temperature fluctuations have been observed before in previous studies \cite{hotspots,basu}.
-In the first study, the temperature fluctuations are studied in the same way as temperature fluctuations are studied for the CMBR in the early universe.
+In the first study, the temperature fluctuations are studied in the same way as temperature fluctuations are studied for the CMBR (Cosmic Microwave Background Radiation) in the early universe.
 The second study concentrated on finding the specific heat of the system from temperature fluctuations.
 We, on the other hand, treat the fluid as a non-equilibrium system and though the temperature hotspots appear similar at different times, we would like to analyse them further to find the differences at various collision energies.
+So in our case, the equilibrium description of temperature is used to find the temperature of the smaller subsystems within the larger system.
+This means that we have assumed local thermal equilibrium in the small regions that make up the complete system.
+Since these different regions do not have the same temperature, it means that the system as a whole is out of equilibrium \cite{casas}.